No.7 is a Complementary Health Practice based in Dulwich

-Treatments include Manual Lymphatic Drainage (MLD - Vodder method), Zero Balancing, face and body massage, foot therapy, and a variety of bodywork styles.
-Complementary therapies promote healing and well being.
+Specialisms in Manual Lymphatic Drainage massage (MLD - Vodder method), ScarWork Therapy and Zero Balancing.
+Complementary therapies promote healing and wellbeing.
 Treatments may help a range of conditions including:

 - Lymphoedema (incl.
 Lipoedema) and related conditions characterized by swelling of the limbs, ankles, feet, and body

 - Burns, bruising, swelling, acne, scar tissue (cosmetic and other surgery)

 - Glandular fever, sinusitis, recurring infections, and M.E.

 - Arthritis, neuropathy, frozen shoulder, sports injuries, and musculo-skeletal disorders

 - Anxiety, panic attack and depression, high blood pressure, and insomnia

 - Digestive disorders, constipation, PMS, bloating from allergy, cellulite

 - Sub-fertility, hormonal imbalance, pregnancy, and post natal discomfort

 “My lymphatic drainage sessions are a whole package. - I feel that I'm not just having my leg treated, but my whole being...” - Anne R., SE London